 Eldars also paints large seascapes and landscapes, these important spaces, under threat at times and sanctuaries at other times particularly in an escalating migrant and refugee crisis.
 As a diver too, Eldars sees firsthand the devastation pollution is being done to our seas.
 These landscapes allows her to express feelings and emotions freely and impulsively, telling stories with bold messy shapes, lines, and bright vivid colours.

 Her work is physical, material and energetic, with deliberate strokes and mark making, abstracting and transporting her emotions and thoughts onto paper, canvas or installations investigating cultural, social and environmental issues.
 Influenced by her upbringing in Egypt, her love for the Red Sea as well as the Kentish countryside, where she is currently living.

-Most recently, Sally has also created an unconventional gallery 'The Open Dresser Gallery' to be able to curate and showcase artists work in a unique and unconventional way and outside the confined spaces of traditional galleries.
+Eldars also responded to lockdown by creating an unconventional gallery 'The Open Dresser Gallery' curating and showcase artists work in a unique and unconventional way and outside the confined spaces of traditional galleries.
 The aim of which is to promote art and artists in the community and beyond.

 Under the Sea, plastic packaging and bubble wrap.